aridjayarecipes/cutesrecipes.web.app/content/post/2316-step-by-step-guide-to-make-perfect-pumpkin-with-scrambled-eggs.md

 recipeinstructions:
 - "Cut the pumpkin into cubes, and steamed"
 - "Mixing cheese powder + eggs + milk + salt, and stir evenly"
-- "Add oil in the pan, put steamed pumpkin in, and then pour mixed egg&#39; sauces on pumpkin, don&#39;t stir the ingredients until the egg about a half cooked, add basil, and then quickly but gently to stir-fry all together."
+- "Add oil in the pan, put steamed pumpkin in, and then pour mixed egg' sauces on pumpkin, don't stir the ingredients until the egg about a half cooked, add basil, and then quickly but gently to stir-fry all together."
 - "Enjoy"
 categories:
 - Recipe